 How to Grow and Care

 Lithops develop a new set of leaves every year, with new leaves emerging in the fall and growing through the winter and into the summer.
-In late summer, the plant will go dormant, and water should be severely restricted to prevent bursting leaves.
-The flowers appear near the end of summer or fall, first showing up as a small bud forcing its way between the leaves and growth will begin again.
+The plant will go dormant in late summer, and water should be severely restricted to prevent bursting leaves.
+The flowers appear near the end of summer or fall, first as a small bud forcing its way between the leaves, and growth will begin again.
 It's safe to water during this period.
-In winter, the leaves will still be growing, but you should stop watering, even as the older leaves shrivel up and encase the new growth.
-In the spring, it's safe to begin lightly watering again as the plant begins to grow again, heading toward their summer dormancy period and the emergence of new leaves in the fall.
+In winter, the leaves will still grow, but you should stop watering, even as the older leaves shrivel and encase the new growth.
+In the spring, it's safe to begin lightly watering as the plant grows again, heading toward its summer dormancy period and the emergence of new leaves in the fall.